 The objections to fair value for equity investments are mainly related to where these assets are held by companies whose primary business model is to provide goods and services, such as insurance and utility companies.
 But we start by considering the less controversial use of fair value for separate investment funds.

-Fair value for separate investment portfolios
+Fair value measurement for investment portfolios

 The financial reporting of a closed end investment fund is relatively simple and generally uncontroversial.
 Investors need to know the current market value (fair value) of the investments held and the change in value achieved during a reporting period.
 Other supplementary disclosures are also necessary, such as information about the composition of the underlying portfolio, any measurement uncertainty for assets that are not actively traded (where fair value measurement is not ‘level 1’) and the performance of the portfolio relative to a benchmark.
 Essentially this is how the accounting for separate investment funds currently works under IFRS, with little disagreement.